 Are you ready to try your hand at digital advertising on Instagram?
-Getting is started is easy: download our free Digital Advertising Guide to learn how to advertise effectively on Instagram.
-We’ll guide you step-by-step through how to create ad sets and ads, and even give you tips for advertising best practices.
+Getting started is easy: download our free Digital Advertising Guide to learn how to advertise effectively on Instagram.
+We’ll guide you step-by-step through creating ad sets and ads, and even give you tips for advertising best practices.
 Our guide also includes sections about digital advertising on Google and Facebook!
 Be sure to save the guide on your computer so you can always reference it when you need a refresher or help setting up a new ad.

 With the guide, you’ll learn how to: